berkeley-scf/tutorial-databases/R-and-Python.md

     ## # … with 5 more variables: displayname <chr>, upvotes <int>,
     ## #   downvotes <int>, age <int>, accountid <int>

-Note that uses lazy evaluation when interfacing with databases – it only does the query and return results when the results are needed (in this case when we call `head`).
+> **Note**: dplyr uses lazy evaluation when interfacing with databases –
+> it only does the query and return results when the results are needed
+> (in this case when we call `head`).

 # 3 Manipulating datasets quickly in memory in R and Python

 ## 3.1 `data.table` in R

-The `data.table` package provides a lot of functionality for fast manipulation of datasets in memory. data.table can do the standard SQL operations such as indexing, merges/joins, assignment, grouping, etc.
+The *data.table* package provides a lot of functionality for fast manipulation of datasets in memory. data.table can do the standard SQL operations such as indexing, merges/joins, assignment, grouping, etc.
 Plus data.table objects are data frames (i.e., they inherit from data